stevengharris/markupeditor-base/README.md

 ## Resources

-Refer to the [Resources](https://stevengharris.github.io/markupeditor-base/#resources) section of the [project web site](https://stevengharris.github.io/markupeditor-base/) for links to documentation, demos, and other projects using the MarkupEditor.
+You can start with the [MarkupEditor Developer's Guide](https://stevengharris.github.io/markupeditor-base/guide/index.html), or you can check out the [Resources](https://stevengharris.github.io/markupeditor-base/#resources) section of the [project web site](https://stevengharris.github.io/markupeditor-base/) for links to documentation, demos, and other projects using the MarkupEditor.

 ## Acknowledgements